-1. The student is responsible for monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each term, thereby avoiding experiential deficits.
+- 1. The student is responsible for monitoring their Px/Dx log and communicating their progress and learning goals with supervising faculty throughout each term, thereby avoiding experiential deficits.
 Students are required to log all Px/Dx experiences in myTIPreport, including duplicate diagnoses and procedures.
-If Px/Dx experiences are not encountered, alternative experiences may be arranged by the Site Director with advance notice at least 14 days prior to the end of the LIC term.
+If Px/Dx experiences are not encountered, alternative experiences may be arranged by the site director with advance notice at least 14 days prior to the end of the LIC term.
 Due to the nature of the LIC, additional time may be granted to complete 100% of the Px/Dx experiences in the clinical setting rather than assigning an alternative experience at the end of the first term.
-These decisions will be made by the Site Director in consultation with the student.

-2. Alternative experiences are logged in myTIPreport by selecting the appropriate radio button under "Setting" and "Patient Encounter."
+These decisions will be made by the site director in consultation with the student.
+Exceptions must be approved by the CD. - 2.
+Alternative experiences are logged in myTIPreport by selecting the appropriate radio button under "Setting" and "Patient Encounter."

-Please see Section B for specialty clerkship alternative experience information.
+Please see section B for information related to Px/Dx compliance.